aerogear/charmil/docs/src/validator.md

 - MustExistRule
 - UseMatchesRule
 - ExampleMatchesRule
-> We are working on the validator library to provide more rules

 ## How to use
 It is recommended to use the validator while writing unit tests for cobra commands.